0x20/docs/docs/location.md

 Wiedauwkaai 51, 9000 Ghent, Belgium

-Take a look at [the map](https://hackerspace.gent/landing/contact.php) on our website or more details.
+Take a look at [the map](https://hackerspace.gent/landing/contact.php) on our website for more details.